 [Please note that we have laid out this information in the interests of clarity, and enabling informed consent.
 It may seem complicated, but the information below answers the actual issues and questions that have arisen in practice since 1993]

 Please remember that professional therapists like myself have 3-4 years post graduate training and significant training, accreditation and re-accreditation costs, In my case (as of 2019), I have 26 years work experience, have strict supervision and continuous professional development requirements, insurance requirements, but have NO FUNDING from the state.
 We are not part of the “gig” economy, we are licensed healthcare professionals under the PSA AR scheme and professional registrations. [ I have also recently invested in multiple expert specialism certifications which are only available to experienced licensed professionals ].
 Therefore some employment certainty is required because of the ongoing overheads required to maintain a healthcare service.
 Most of our clinic contracts require us to book slots up to 6 months in advance.
 Also for every clinical face to face hour, we have substantial preparation and after care time to complete unpaid.
 We also regularly turn away clients and refer them elsewhere because of being full and having a waiting list, therefore we can not afford to leave slots unfilled.
 Appointments are healthcare appointments with a registered professional healthcare provider.
 Sporadic attendance is not clinically appropriate and neither provides security for the practitioner, nor likelihood of positive clinical progress for the client.

-Emergency cancellation is an exception e.g. red weather warnings, serious hospital admission illnesses, notifiable disease, and a few other situations listed in the Q&A section below.
+Emergency cancellation is an exception e.g. red weather warnings, serious hospital admission illnesses, notifiable disease, being seriously ill with COVID-19, and a few other situations listed in the Q&A section below.

 Remember that as long as you give the minimum warning time,